 The Olde Pink House was constructed in the late 1780s and has been operating as a restaurant since 1971.

-It’s a classic Savannah restaurant that’s consistently popular amongst tourists and many locals.
+It’s a classic Savannah restaurant that’s popular amongst tourists and a decent number of locals.
 (I think it says a lot about a place when locals brave the crowds to visit.)

-Pros: The food is very good, but the setting is the real draw.
+Pros: The food is tasty, but the setting is the real draw.

-Your server will invite you to explore the restaurant so you can see each of the beautiful rooms inside the home, and they’re definitely worth checking out!
+Your server will invite you to explore the restaurant so you can see each of the beautiful rooms inside the home.
+Be sure to take them up on the offer!

 Cons: The tab is a bit pricey, but people are obviously willing to pay the going rate since the place stays booked solid for weeks — if not months — in advance.